Coventry Student Cost of Living: 2026 Monthly Budget Guide

 coventry housing rent utilities included

-Monthly rent figures commonly fall between £330–£824, reflecting cheaper living costs than London.
-PBSA often include utilities, so your utilities and bills can be lower and more predictable than in a private apartment where you’ll pay gas, electricity, water and council tax separately.
+Monthly rent figures commonly fall between £330–£824, still much cheaper than London.
+PBSA often includes utilities, so your bills stay lower and more predictable than in a private apartment where you pay gas, electricity, water and council tax separately.

-A single room might start as low as £80, but most places are within 3 miles of campus — some up to 20 — so proximity affects travel and total monthly outlay.
+A single room might start as low as £80 a week, but most places sit within 3 miles of campus — some up to 20 — so proximity affects travel and your total monthly outlay.

 Food, Groceries and Personal Care Costs